jimmyhmiller/PlayGround/writings/programming/meander-term-rewriting.md

 (+ 3 4 (unimplemented!))
 ```

 What does the program return?
 Well as its name is clear, unimplemented is in fact, unimplemented.
 So most languages, will just throw an error.
 That can be what we want at times.
-But as people, we can look at that code and tell you something else.
+But as people, we can look at that code and tell something else.
 We know that it will return `(+ 7 something)`.
 Why can't our languages tell us that?
 Why can't we start writing partial programs and run them continually refining things as we go?
+Term Rewriting gives us this ability.

  ## Term Rewriting as Programming Paradigm